-As of September 30, 2017, before netting out debt issuance costs, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$102.0 million and \$68.0 million, respectively, we had \$150.0 million SBA-guaranteed debentures outstanding and \$176.9 million of outstanding Notes.
-The Facilities and the Notes require periodic payments of interest.
-The weighted average interest rate charged on our borrowings as of September 30, 2017 was 4.7% (exclusive of debt issuance costs).
+As of September 30, 2018, our Term Loan Facility and Revolving Credit Facility had no outstanding balances and we had \$135.0 million SBA-guaranteed debentures outstanding and \$285.1 million of outstanding Notes.
+Although the MCC Revolving Credit Facility was subsequently repaid and terminated, the Notes require periodic payments of interest.
+The weighted average interest rate charged on our borrowings as of September 30, 2018 was 5.0% (exclusive of debt issuance costs).
 We will need to generate sufficient cash flow to make these required interest payments.
-In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on total assets of at least 2.81% as of September 30, 2017.
-If we are unable to meet the financial obligations under the Facilities, the lenders under the Facilities will have a superior to claim to our assets over our stockholders.
+In order for us to cover our annual interest payments on indebtedness, we must achieve annual returns on total assets of at least 3.1% as of September 30, 2018.
 If we are unable to meet the financial obligations under the Notes, the holders thereof will have the right to declare the principal amount and accrued and unpaid interest on the outstanding Notes to be due and payable immediately.
+If MCC is unable to meet the financial obligations under any credit facility it enters into, the lenders thereunder would likely have a superior claim to MCC's assets over MCC Stockholders.